killercup/scribbles/_posts/2020-03-04-high-performance-rust.md

 an allocator.
 Current Rust binaries us the default system allocator by default, previously they included their own with the standard library.
-(This lead to smaller binaries and better debug-abiliy which make some people quite happy).
+(This change has lead to smaller binaries and better debug-abiliy which made some people quite happy).

 Sometimes your system's allocator is not the best pick, though.
 Not to worry, we can change it!